qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.8.x.md

 optimizer_cpu_budget: 0
 ```

-- If left at 0, Qdrant will keep 1 or more CPUs unallocated - depending on CPU size.
+- If setting is left at 0, Qdrant will keep 1 or more CPUs unallocated - depending on CPU size.
 - If the setting is positive, Qdrant will use this exact number of CPUs for indexing.
 - If the setting is negative, Qdrant will subtract this number of CPUs from the available CPUs for indexing.